Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Discussion

 To assess mitigation, two booster vaccination scenarios were evaluated: resident-only vaccination and combined resident and staff vaccination.
 In both scenarios, vaccination reduced the probability of infection per contact, scaled by point estimates of vaccine effectiveness with associated 95\% confidence intervals.
 Across all shifts, transmission events declined following vaccination, with larger reductions observed when both residents and staff were immunised.
 Shifts 1 and 3, which had higher baseline transmission levels, showed the greatest impact.
 In shift 2, where contact rates were lower, the effect of resident-only vaccination was modest, though a further decline was observed with full vaccination coverage.
 As seeding and contact conditions were held constant across scenarios, observed reductions could be attributed directly to differences in vaccination status.
 Including parameter uncertainty enabled clearer interpretation of shift-specific variability in vaccine impact.

 There are several limitations to this study that warrant consideration.
 First is the absence of empirical validation against direct observation or sensor-based measurement of contact patterns, such as wearable RFID technology.
 While these technologies can offer fine-grained insight into interpersonal proximity, they present substantial challenges in aged care settings, including cost, ethical concerns, and feasibility of deployment among residents with cognitive or mobility impairments.
 Consequently, no such dataset currently exists for this environment.
-Instead, this study relied on survey of aged care workers to capture daily activity patterns, task timings, and resident interaction frequencies.
+Instead, this study relied on a survey of aged care workers to capture daily activity patterns, task timings, and resident interaction frequencies.
 Although this introduces reliance on self-reporting and inferred contact proxies, it represents a more context-specific and grounded approach than using generic population-level matrices.
-Future work could build on this foundation by incorporating empirical sensor data where feasible, allowing for model validation and refinement.
 In addition, the findings presented reflect a single run of the agent-based model under a fixed set of conditions.
-Given the inherent stochasticity in agent-based models, future research should consider repeated experimentation using different pseudorandom seeds to build a more comprehensive understanding of the variability in outcomes at each time point.
-Such an approach would allow for the assessment of the robustness of the model's predictions and help to identify patterns that may emerge consistently across different simulations.
-This extension would be particularly beneficial for exploring the influence of randomness on contact dynamics and for refining the model to account for a broader range of potential scenarios.
+Given the inherent stochasticity in agent-based models, repeated experimentation using different pseudorandom seeds would allow a more comprehensive understanding of variability in outcomes and support assessment of the robustness of emergent patterns.
+A further limitation is that the transmission component represents only primary infections within a single 24-hour period, without modelling secondary or subsequent transmission, meaning that potential multi-day outbreak trajectories are not captured in the present analysis.
+Finally, although Emergency Response behaviours are included in the task structure to represent acute clinical events or facility-wide disruptions, no emergency triggers were scheduled in the scenarios used here.

+Future extensions of the model could incorporate scenarios with varying numbers of infectious staff across shifts, together with different staff and resident vaccination combinations.
+Expanding the simulation design in this way would allow systematic exploration of interactions between seeding intensity, shift structure, and immunity status, and would enable the use of regression-based analyses to quantify the relative contribution of each factor to overall transmission risk.